kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

   I attended the first meeting and realized that there were people there who looked like me.
   We had a similar sense of humour.
 I hadn't laughed so hard in a meeting with people from school in such a large group before.
 - I decided to pair with someone in Economics and CS on research on ways to apply machine learning to help look at issues of implicit bias in policing in Vermont.
-That resulted in a poster acceptance.
+That resulted in a poster acceptance and work that is still in progress, as it's a long-term project.
 Well....that's all I have to say.
 What a topic this has become.
 - I wrote a paper on my own because I decided I wanted to submit to this conference.
 I wrote it and then asked my advisor if he'd give me advice, and he said he'd be glad to, and he gave me really great advice!
 A few days later, a researcher said he'd donate money to an organization I'm affiliated with if we were POCs who had received mentorship advice